 - Space Battleship Ryo-Ohki from Tenchi Muyo!, who also doubled as a Weasel Mascot.

 - Not to mention Kagato's ship, the Soja, from the OVA.
 It had as many dimensions as it did floors.
+Including a Pocket Dimension where its actual creator, Washu, was kept prisoner, sealed inside a Crystal Prison.

 - Jurian ships in general look like nature preserves.